okin/tornado-jsonrpc2/README.md

 version by adding a key _version_ with the value `"1.0"` or `"2.0"` to the route spec.

-The following example extends the orignal route by adding a specific route for each version.
+The following example adds a specific route for each version:
 ```Python
 def make_app():
     simple_creator = functools.partial(create_response,